 Should we make a grant to a meta-charity?

-By Daniel May, Fellow.
+By Daniel May.
 We're centralising all discussion on the Effective Altruism forum.
 To discuss this post, please comment there.

 I introduce the concept of meta-charity, discuss some considerations for OxPrio, and look into how meta-charities evaluate their impact, and the reliability of these figures for our purposes (finding the most cost-effective organisation to donate £10,000 today).
 I then look into the room for more funding for a few meta-charities, and finally conclude that these are worth seriously pursuing further.